-Former CFTC Chairman Heath Tarbert
+Former CFTC Chairman Heath Tarbert1

-Commodities prices have skyrocketed to the point that the world is in the middle of the biggest commodity price spike since the 1970s: the price of "chicken parts and flour are each up close to 20 percent year on year and margarine has jumped 34 percent" and the price of cereals, vegetable oils, and meat have all reached all-time highs according to the UN's Food and Agricultural Organization.
+Commodities prices have skyrocketed to the point that the world is in the middle of the biggest commodity price spike since the 1970s2: the price of "chicken parts and flour are each up close to 20 percent year on year and margarine has jumped 34 percent"3 and the price of cereals, vegetable oils, and meat have all reached all-time highs according to the UN's Food and Agricultural Organization.4

 These commodity price spikes and volatility are creating an ongoing and worsening crisis facing all of America's families.
-However, rural Americans and low- and moderate-income households as well as Black households are disproportionately harmed because they "are more likely to consume goods with volatile prices."
+However, rural Americans and low- and moderate-income households5 as well as Black households are disproportionately harmed because they "are more likely to consume goods with volatile prices."
+6

-With many Americans living paycheck to paycheck and barely making ends meet, most Americans simply do not have the income or resources to pay for these price increases for everyday necessities.
-As a result, increasing numbers of "workers are picking up extra jobs just to pay for gas and food."
+With many Americans living paycheck to paycheck and barely making ends meet, most Americans simply do not have the income or resources to pay for these price increases for everyday necessities.7 As a result, increasing numbers of "workers are picking up extra jobs just to pay for gas and food."
 Regardless of the level of pain, the price of commodities impacts the lives, livelihoods, and standard of living of every single American.
-Worse, many fear that millions of people across the globe will starve to death due to unaffordable commodity prices which, in turn, raises the specter of social and political instability in several countries, which, in turn, raise serious geopolitical concerns.
+Worse, many fear that millions of people across the globe will starve to death due to unaffordable commodity prices which, in turn, raises the specter of social and political instability in several countries, which, in turn, raise serious geopolitical concerns.11

-Most importantly, commodity prices for food and related items (even if not oil and related products) will almost certainly continue to be higher and more volatile well into 2023 if not much longer.
-For example, while "commodity prices have retreated over the last month amid investors"

-fears of a global recessions, analysts at Goldman Sachs expect them to rise later this year because inventories are at record lows and producers have little spare capacity."
-Additionally, "[t]here has been tremendous destruction of arable land in Ukraine ....
-Globally the cost of fertilizer is up almost 100 percent, and that additional cost is reducing the amount of fertilizer used in farming.
+Most importantly, commodity prices for food and related items will almost certainly continue to be higher and more volatile well into 2023 if not much longer.
+For example, while "commodity prices have retreated over the last month [of 2022] amid investors' fears of a global recessions, analysts at Goldman Sachs expect them to rise ... because inventories are at record lows and producers have little spare capacity."
+Additionally, "[t]here has been tremendous destruction of arable land in Ukraine Globally the cost of fertilizer is up almost 100 percent, and that additional cost is reducing the amount of fertilizer used in farming.
 That is harming the quality of the crop worldwide."
-Thus, even if there is demand destruction in the U.S. or the globe due to a recession, commodity prices and volatility may decrease, but the relief will likely be temporary and sporadic.
-14
+Thus, even if there is demand destruction in the U.S. or the globe due to a recession of whatever severity or length, commodity prices and volatility may decrease, but the relief will likely be temporary and sporadic.
+Here is demand destruction in the U.S. or the globe due to a recession of whatever severity or length, commodity prices and volatility may decrease, but the relief will likely be temporary and sporadic.
+Here is demand destruction in the U.S. or the globe due to a recession of whatever severity or length, commodity prices and volatility may decrease, but the relief will likely be temporary and sporadic.